IhmeGroup/MixtureCP/README.md

 For compilation, see the CMakeLists.txt file.

-The main.cpp file contains an example script for CP calculations of two different mixtures.
+The main.cpp file contains example validation scripts of CP calculations.